ACC GPMRI Referral Training

 Who can provide the GP MRI programme:

 This can only be provided by general practitioners who are vocationally registered medical doctors, or medical doctors working in a general practice setting.
-General Practitioners must have completed a GP MRI training programme.
+General Practitioners must have completed a GP MRI training programme to refer.

 A Registrar can be included as long as they complete the GP MRI training programme, and work in a practice with a GP MRI trained general practitioner available to oversee their work.